 - Children participated in child rights networks in order to learn about their rights and be equipped to participate in community decisions that affect them.

-- Area youth took part in life-skills trainings where they were educated on topics such as values, addiction prevention, communication, reproductive health, and making responsible choices.
+- In collaboration with teachers, parents, and community volunteers, we provided life skills trainings for youth on topics such as values, addiction prevention, communication, reproductive health, and making responsible choices.

 Healthy Children and Families